4 Questions to Guide You Through Giving Tuesday

-The concept of Giving Tuesday is not really ‘rocket science’.
-It is an intentional effort to encourage people to be generous toward charitable causes, especially after just enjoying the sales of Black Friday and Cyber Monday.
-Donna and Jim are beginning to see Giving Tuesday as a way they could live missionally, keeping local and global needs in mind.
+The concept of Giving Tuesday is an intentional effort to encourage people to be generous toward charitable causes, especially after just enjoying the sales of Black Friday and Cyber Monday.
+We want to encourage you to see Giving Tuesday as a way to live missionally, keeping local and global needs in mind.

-A simple YES or NO will get you out of the gate as you decide if you’ll share some of what you have.
-Thanks for asking yourself this critical question, and if you answer YES, we’re so glad you’ll participate in SOME way this year!
-(And if not, we hope you’ll consider again in 2022!)
+A simple "Yes" or "No" will get you out of the gate as you decide if you’ll share some of what you have.
+Thanks for asking yourself this critical question, and if you answer "Yes," we’re so glad you’ll participate in some way this year!

 2. How much will you give?

-Once you’ve decided to actually give, you’ll need to decide how much.
-Of course, there is no single answer that “fits all.”
+Once you’ve decided to give, you’ll need to decide how much.
+Of course, there is no single answer that will work for everyone.
 Here are just a few options you can consider:

 - A percentage.
-Perhaps you would give 1% or 5% or 10% of your next paycheck?
+Perhaps you would prefer to give 1% or 5% or 10% of your next paycheck.
 Or 50% of your entertainment/dining out budget this month?
-Or (for our stock market investors) a percentage of this month’s dividends?
+Or a percentage of this month’s dividends?

 - The same amount you spent on Black Friday and/or Cyber Monday.
-Whoa!
-Spend as much on a charity effort as I spent on myself/loved ones?
 This may sound a bit radical, but thinking like this leads us into selfless generosity.
-(You might also consider giving what you saved by shopping during those great sales…)
+You might also consider giving what you saved by shopping during those great sales.

-- Give again what you gave on Giving Tuesday 2020.
+- Give a consistent annual gift.
 If you gave last year, why not make it a trend by giving it again this year?
-How many consecutive years have you given on Giving Tuesday?

-- Give again what you did in 2020, but with an increase!
+- Give again, but with an increase.
 All of us are facing inflation over time, and charities will be encouraged if you give last year’s amount a little boost to cover ever-rising costs.

 There are lots of ways to decide how much you will give, but it’s helpful to have a specific amount in mind.
-We encourage you to PAUSE HERE and jot down a number (or tap it into your phone).
+We encourage you to pause here and pray.
+Jot down a number (or tap it into your phone).
 Get it in your head, and then move on to the next question.

 3. To whom will you give?

-You may have some “familiar favorites”– people or organizations you know already who would be blessed by your generosity.
-This is a great option that can help build further familiarity and relationship over time.
-(Tip: Scan your inbox over the last month to remind yourself of people and/or organizations that have been in touch with their needs.)
+You may have some familiar favorites: people or organizations you know already who would be blessed by your generosity.
+This is a great option that can help build further relationship over time.
+Scan your inbox over the last month to remind yourself of people and/or organizations that have been in touch with their needs.
 Here are some further ideas to stimulate your thinking:

 - Local and global.
-There are serious needs in any community, even here in North America.
-Local shelters for women or men, food banks and assistance programs are serving more people than ever during this Covid pandemic, and resources are strained!
-Mission agencies and relief organizations around the world will also benefit from the generosity of us in the “wealthy West” who can help catalyze and accelerate rescue and relief efforts.
+There are serious needs in any community: local shelters for women or men, food banks and assistance programs, and hundreds of others.
+Mission agencies and humanitarian organizations around the world will also benefit from your generosity.
+Year end gifts like those made on Giving Tuesday can help catalyze and accelerate rescue and relief efforts.

 - Short-term and long-term.
 There are some projects that need to happen right now, and others that will take years to complete – both are worthy considerations.